 You might also opt to log critical bugs in Productboard, before pushing them into JIRA, Pivotal Tracker, or Trello.
 But since these may need to be addressed immediately, it may be easier to add them straight to the current/upcoming sprint/cycle in your agile planning tool.

 We use the following system for tracking bugs in Productboard.
 While most of our bug reports come by way of Intercom, this system could be adapted for use with other forms of input, like Zendesk, email, or the Chrome extension.

 1. Reporting: When a bug report arrives in Intercom, the support agent adds two tags to the message:

 - pb – based on our configuration, this pushes conversations into Productboard

 - 🐛 bug – this will help surface it for review on the Insights board

-2. Reviewing: Product managers review incoming bug reports to verify whether they are in fact bugs at all, whether they're known issues, or whether they're new bugs.
-When incoming issues do relate to new or existing bugs the product manager links them to bug fix feature ideas.
+2. Reviewing: Product managers review incoming bug reports to verify whether they are, in fact bugs at all, whether they're known issues or whether they're new bugs.
+When incoming issues relate to new or existing bugs, the product manager links them to bug-fix feature ideas.